 Before the leading troop has made the last wheel, arms are carried.
-When it has completed that wheel the music begin to play.
+When it has completed that wheel the mulic begin to play.

-In marching past the general in quick time, and at close order, officers do not salute or pay any compliment, but are attentive to preserve the proper wheeling up intervals betwixt their troops.-The leading officer of each troop shifts to its right, by its rear, in the same manner as in the ordinary march, six paces after the last wheel, which brings him on the line with the general, and when he has passed the general thirty paces, he will resume his proper pivot flank.-The serrefile officers and serjeants march in a rank in rear of the troops, at one pace from the rear rank, and officers swords are carried against the right shoulder and steady.
+In marching past the general in quick time, and at close order, officers do not falute or pay any compliment, but are attentive to preserve the proper wheeling up intervals betwixt their troops.--The leading officer of each troop shifts to its right, by its rear, in the same manner as in the ordinary march, fix paces after the last wheel, which brings him on the line with the general, and when he has passed the general thirty paces, he will resume his proper pivot slank.-The ferresile officers and serjeants march in a rank in rear of the troops, at one pace from the rear rank, and officers swords are carried against the right shoulder and steady.

-The colonel, field officers, standards, adjutant, trumpets, music, are in the same situation as in marching past in ordinary time, and the music will commence playing just after they have wheeled into the line of passing, and will continue to march on at the head of the column.
+The colonel, field officers, flandards, adjutant, trumpets, mufic, are in the fame fituation as in marching past in ordinary time, and the music will commence playing just after they have wheeled into the line of passing, and will continue to march on at the head of the column.